whaakman/azure-docs.nl-nl/articles/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro.md

 #### <a name="tensorflow"></a>TensorFlow

 TensorFlow is deep learning-bibliotheek van Google.
-Er is een open-source-software-bibliotheek voor numerieke berekeningen met behulp van gegevensstroomdiagrammen.
+Het is een open-source software bibliotheek voor numerieke berekening met behulp van gegevens stroom grafieken.
 TensorFlow is beschikbaar in de py35 Python-omgeving, en sommige voorbeeldnotitieblokken zijn opgenomen in JupyterHub.

 #### <a name="theano"></a>Theano